yiisoft/router/README.md

 Allow: GET, HEAD
 ```

-You can setup a custom response factory by calling the `Yiisoft\Router\Middleware\Router::withOptionsResponseFactory()` method
+You can setup a custom response factory by calling the `Yiisoft\Router\Middleware\Router::withOptionsResponseFactory()` method:

 ```php
 use Yiisoft\Router\Middleware\Router;